-Build your confidence in birding by ear with the self-paced course designed to help you remember the songs and calls that surround you.
-We’re excited to partner with the Cornell Lab’s Bird Academy to offer a suite of exciting educational resources in thanks for your eBirding: in April, every eligible checklist that you submit gives you a chance to get free access to Be a Better Birder: How to Identify Bird Songs.
+As summer winds down across much of the Northern Hemisphere, there’s still a lot of bird song to be heard.
+Want to improve your audio birding skills?
+Or perhaps brush up on how to learn song before the austral summer?
+We’re excited to partner with the Cornell Lab’s Bird Academy to offer a suite of exciting educational resources in thanks for your eBirding: in July, every eligible checklist that you submit gives you a chance to get free access to Be a Better Birder: How to Identify Bird Songs.

-Do you enjoy watching spring warblers in the Americas, but could use some tips and tricks for identification?
-We can help!
-We’re excited to partner with the Cornell Lab’s Bird Academy to offer a suite of exciting educational resources in thanks for your eBirding: in March, every eligible checklist that you submit gives you a chance to get free access to Be a Better Birder: Warbler Identification Live Series.
+Want to learn how to be a better birder?
+We all feel that sometimes.
+We’re excited to partner with the Cornell Lab’s Bird Academy to offer a suite of exciting educational resources in thanks for your eBirding: in June, every eligible checklist that you submit gives you a chance to win free access to the online self-paced courses Be a Better Birder 1 & 2.